- Student Accommodation

 As a student at Cambridge you are offered a range of financial support to suit a wide range of needs.
 This is an important aspect of the university, as it is thought that students should not work during term-time, instead having the correct work/life balance to ensure that studies can take priority.
 In terms of a Students’ Union, you’ll find a different Union at each college.

-A 10-minute walk or fast cycle over just a few minutes from your Cambridge student accommodation at Brunswick House, Anglia Ruskin University offers plenty of choice to its students.
+Anglia Ruskin University also offers plenty of choices to its students.
 It has a strong connection with industry, allowing students to gain practical experience and guidance from professionals in a wide range of fascinating subjects and professions.
-With this in mind, students at Anglia Ruskin are provided with the foundation of basic skills that will serve them will in the workplace when entering the wider adult world.
+With this in mind, students at Anglia Ruskin are provided with the foundation of basic skills that will serve them well in the workplace when entering the wider adult world.

 Once you’ve got used to cycling everywhere you can take advantage of some of the beautiful villages just a short ride away, such as Linton, where The Linton Kitchen has some of the finest cakes in the area, or Gog Magog Hills Farm Shop and its beautiful deli and farm shop.
 The farm is easily reached via a cycle path from Cambridge city centre.

 As Cambridge is home to the second-oldest university in the entire country you won’t be surprised to hear that it has had some time to develop some pretty good student bars!
 There are plenty of old pubs that go back centuries in age, that you can stop and have a quiet pint in, as well as the livelier student union bars, of which there is at least one on-site at every college at the university.